How to Negotiate Salary for Your Next Career Move

 Principal Takeaways

-- Before you negotiate your salary study market rates and industry standards to ensure that the salary you request is reasonable.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.

-- Keep a positive attitude throughout the conversation, and engage in active listening.
+- Maintain a positive tone throughout the conversation and engage in active listening.

 Do your research